 Mr. Vermont fueling the fire in the evaporation process

 After evaporating the sap from the trees, the maple syrup is transferred to drums for storage and quality control.
-40 L of sap are required for the production of 1 L of maple syrup.
+40 L of sap is required for the production of 1 L of maple syrup.

 Bottled in Denmark

 The maple syrup is transported across the Atlantic to Denmark, where it is processed and filled in retail bottles sizes, ready to be enjoyed.